asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	portrays the story of the settlement of the lake and the development of its people, including their agriculture and ﬁshing and its fauna and flora, in a lively exhibition.

-The example above shows us how the command line argument `grep -i string file` can be used to produce the line for a specific file that contains the string, regardless of uppercase of lowercase.
+The example above shows us how the command line argument `grep -i "string" FILE` can be used to produce the line for a specific file that contains the string, in this case "historical", regardless of uppercase of lowercase.
 This command line argument makes searching for specific lines and words more convenient since it is case insensitive.

 **EXAMPLE 2**